-Deputy Assistant Secretary for Industry Analysis
+Deputy Assistant Secretary for Trade Policy and Analysis

 U.S. Department of Commerce

 International Trade Administration

 Praveen Dixit serves as the Deputy Assistant Secretary for Commerce for Trade Policy and Analysis.
 In this position, he is responsible for economic analysis, data collection and dissemination, and trade policy activities designed to increase U.S. exports of manufactured products and services.

 He joined the Department of Commerce in 2005 as the Director of the Office of Competition and Economic Analysis.
 The Office was established in 2005 to provide information and analysis to promote the global competitiveness of U.S. industry.
 Under his leadership, the Office undertook several new initiatives, including a regulatory reform program designed to ensure that regulations meet their human health and safety goals without being unduly burdensome to U.S. industry.